beeware/briefcase/docs/reference/configuration.rst

 A path, relative to the directory where the ``pyproject.toml`` file is located, to an image for an icon to register for use with documents of this type.
-The path should *exclude* the extension; Briefcase will append a platform appropriate extension when configuring the application.
+The path should *exclude* the extension; Briefcase will append a platform-appropriate extension when configuring the application.
 For example, an icon specification of::

     icon = "resources/icon"